George Strickland (baseball): Managerial/coaching career

+Managerial Record

 Life after baseball

 Strickland was once the parimutuels manager at Fair Grounds Race Course.
 He was interested in psychology and philosophy; John recalled him reading books by Thomas Aquinas, Friedrich Nietzsche, and Jean-Paul Sartre.
 He was inducted into the Greater New Orleans Sports Hall of Fame in 1981 and the Louisiana Sports Hall of Fame in 2006.
 He died at age 84 in New Orleans on February 21, 2010.